mjones12209/Final_Project_ACC/README.md

 export {apiKEY};
 ```

-* After the API key is installed, you can start the app by running "npm run build && npm run start" from the app's root directory.
+* After the API key is installed, you can start the app by running "npm install && npm run build && npm run start" from the app's root directory.

 ### Description